 What if I am alone or have dropped out of school?

 If you have stopped attending school or have dropped out, your school district’s Homeless Liaison can help connect you to services, including re-enrollment in school.

 Youth who are separated from their parents are eligible for help from their district's Homeless Liaison.
-The Liaison can help you with enrollment, scheduling, transportation to school of origin, school supplies, and referrals for community services.
-Jordan Stuhan is the Kent City Community Schools McKinney-Vento Homeless Liaison.
+The Liaison can help you with enrollment, scheduling, transportation to the school of origin, school supplies, and referrals for community services.
+Amy Tavares is the Kent City Community Schools McKinney-Vento Homeless Liaison.